 There are alternative sunscreens that are much more environmentally friendly.
 Physical sunscreens that use the minerals titanium dioxide and zinc oxide, instead of chemicals, are safer for marine life.

 On top of choosing a mineral sunscreen, there are several other factors that can make a sunscreen better for the oceans.
+Here are some tips on finding a reef-safe sunscreen:

 - Use mineral sunscreens with “non-nanotized” zinc oxide or titanium dioxide.
 The larger particles are safer.